15 Best Interview Preparation Websites For Jobs at Google, Facebook

 The cheat sheet is quite short, but have more than 2k stars on Github.
 You can check this sheet at the start and end of your preparation.

-17. Big collection of interview preparation links
+17. REDDIT has a big collection of interview preparation links

 Summary